cluolfc/situbot/src/sagittarius_arm_ros/situbot/README.md

 A ROS (Noetic) package that rearranges tabletop objects to reflect a described human situation, using LLM reasoning and a 6-DOF sagittarius arm.

+## Qualcomm Device Code

+The Qualcomm device code is the same as the main source code in `/src`.
+The system is deployed and executed on the Radxa Airbox Q900 / RB8 device using the launch files, scripts, and configuration files under `/src`.

+No separate Qualcomm-device-specific code directory is needed because the RB8 version uses the same codebase as the main implementation.

 ## Architecture

 Five ROS nodes form a linear pipeline: